yvesheri4/starter-hugo-academic/content/authors/admin/_index.md

 Previously, I completed a second Master's degree at the African Institute for Mathematical Sciences in Rwanda, working on the application of machine learning in electrical engineering where I developped an electricity loss assessment and mitigation framework for the Rwandan Energy Group.

-I did my first Master's degree at the University of Lubumbashi in electrical engineering where I worked on the optimal control of photovoltaic panels with automatic orientation and maximum power point tracking.
+I did my first Master's degree at the University of Lubumbashi (DR Congo) in electrical engineering where I worked on the optimal control of photovoltaic panels with automatic orientation and maximum power point tracking.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.